antonioscalaunina/ANTI-FASc/Example1_Tohoku.md

     ./run_slip_distribution_plot_AGI.sh /usr/local/MATLAB/MATLAB_Runtime/v99/

 This script will ask which class of scenario (which magnitude and scaling law) you would like to plot and will save the *.png* plots in the corresponding *output* folder

+Also the python script [plot_slip_distribution.py](https://github.com/antonioscalaunina/ANTI-FASc/blob/main/utils/plot_slip_distribution.py) can be used for the same goal.
+It will produce for the selected folders the slip distributions in standard geoJSON format and interactive maps in HTML format